Skip to content

 Author: Jamielyn Nye

-Anything bite-size just means you can have more, right?!
-These adorable mini silver dollar pancakes are soft and delicate with slightly crisped edges and made quickly and easily with your everyday pantry items.
-So, stack them high and enjoy!
+These mini silver dollar pancakes are soft and delicate with slightly crisped edges.
+Easy to make with everyday pantry items and perfect for breakfast!

 Prep Time: 10 minutes